 Washington got what he wanted, but not without cost to his prestige.
 Jay brought the treaty to the Congress in 1794.
 Washington had managed to keep the terms of the treaty secret until a Philadelphia newspaper got wind of them and published the details.

-Up and down the coast of the northern states especially, the protests were loud as the country learned the details of the trade deal.
+Up and down the coast of the northern states especially, people loudly protested as they learned the details of the trade deal.
 Britain would have unlimited access to American ports.
 America’s ships would have limited access to ports in England, but her many ports in the West Indies and other colonies were strictly off limits.

 Further, British ships were free to harass American ships and seize French goods found aboard them.
 In return, America got virtually nothing, other than a pledge from the British to make good on their earlier promise to abandon western outposts in America.

-In Portsmouth, N.H. the treaty was denounced.
-New England ports were filled with businesses that made their living off trade.
+In Portsmouth, N.H., the treaty was denounced.
+New England ports were filled with merchants who made their living off trade.
 They were not happy to go back to dealing with sources dictated by the English government.
 To some it seemed that the freedoms, hard-won during the Revolutionary War, were being surrendered – and for nothing in return.

 As Congress debated the treaty in 1795, the Water Street carving shop of William Deering in Portsmouth, N.H. became a flashpoint for protesters.
 Deering was a carver who made figureheads for the ships that traveled in and out of the port.
 He turned his attention to carving two figures that weren’t designed to leave the port.